lnsongxf/replication-data/david-vs-goliath/README.md

-## Replication "David Versus Goliath: Fundamental Patterns and Predictions in Modern Wars and Terrorist Campaigns" <br>
+## Replication "Fundamental patterns and predictions in modern wars and terrorist campaigns".
+" <br>

 *Last update:* 2018 06 22 <br>